aio-libs/aiomysql/docs/pool.rst

         *loop*, *minsize*, *maxsize*.
     :returns: :class:`Pool` instance.
-    :param float pool_recycle: number of seconds after which connection is recycled, helpts to deal with stale connections in pool, default value is -1, means recycling logic is disabled.
+    :param float pool_recycle: number of seconds after which connection is recycled, helps to deal with stale connections in pool, default value is -1, means recycling logic is disabled.